 Technical design

-A. BIDN receives daily from the Judicial Institutions Department (DJI) a file of persons with the date of containment, supplemented by the DT code of the relevant penitentiary.
+A. The IB receives daily from the Judicial Institutions Department (DJI) a file of persons with the date of containment, supplemented by the DT code of the penitentiary concerned.

-B. BIDN receives a file once a month from the Ministry of Foreign Affairs (BuZa) with new detentions abroad.
+B. The IB receives a file once a month from the Ministry of Foreign Affairs (BuZa) with new detentions abroad.

 C. A municipality provides a monthly file on the current social assistance population.

-D. The information received by DJI and BuZa is used to compare whether the BSN appears in the National Assistance Population Database of the Intelligence Bureau.
+D. The information received by DJI and BuZa is used to compare whether the BSN appears in the IB's national social assistance population provision.

-E. If a citizen has an assistance benefit and is detained then a signal is created and stored.
-Subsequently, municipalities can take these signals about their residents from BIDN.
+E. If a citizen has an assistance benefit and is detained, a signal is created and stored.
+Municipalities can then take these signals about their citizens from the IB.

 External provider